filecoin-project/filecoin-docs/content/en/storage-provider/basics/overview/index.md

 ---
 title: "Becoming a storage provider"
-description: "This page will help you understand how to plan a profitable business, design a suitable storage provider architecture, and and make the right hardware investments."
+description: "This page will help you understand how to plan a profitable business, design a suitable storage provider architecture, and make the right hardware investments."
 draft: false
 images: []
 type: docs